*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Then puberty hit, and everything changed.

-But it didn't last.
+At first, it was awesome.
+It quieted my mind and made me feel good.
+But it didn’t last.
 So I kept doing more.
 Trying other drugs.
 Pushing further.
+Eventually, heroin.

 I wasn’t okay.
 I was just out.